I’m a hybrid web designer / developer with strong design, illustration and visual thinking backgrounds.

 A responsive web application, (designed for a multitude of mobile devices and desktop screens) for transparent government and wayfinding of a new home for the Virginia General Assembly.
 The application was developed for the public-at-large, internal staff and members of the Virginia General Assembly.
 A detailed page has been created to illustrate the methods and use for this new mobile app.

 Worked with another designer to create a new, responsive website designed and developed for the WordPress platform for both the Virginia Capitol Foundation and Capitol Square Preservation Council.
+Customized viewports & breakpoints for menuing and navigation for a targeted set of mobile devices.
 While the Virginia Capitol Foundation is a independent, non-profit, non-partisan, tax-exempt, 501(c)(3) organization, this party’s role in the site is supporting the ongoing restoration, preservation, and interpretation of the Virginia Capitol, Capitol Square, and Executive Mansion.
 The site’s new look changes throughout the year during various fundraising efforts to help achieve the foundation’s mission.
 Various implementations of ecommerce and audience direction through social media enhance fundraising.
 Another facet of this site is the Capitol Square Preservation Council’s role in planning and review of projects that affect the State Capitol, its historic artifacts, other historic buildings on or adjacent to Capitol Square, and the landscape and archaeological features of Capitol Square.

 An in-depth educational, highly interactive application for all age groups of the public.
 The application is especially helpful for those who can’t be on-site to see the Capitol in person.
 The venue is complete with Virginia SOL content, resides on the VCF site, serving as the Virginia Capitol’s Virtual Tours web application.
 Along with educational information, the historic aspects of the Capitol are highlighted.
 The now “legacy” app (uses Adobe Flash), provides both a Capitol interiors and Capitol Square experience.
 Users are actually able to traverse rooms and floors of the Capitol and experience 360˚ panoramic experience of many rooms, highlighting the artifacts in each.
 Meticulous photography was used to generate this experience.
 The Capitol Square experience allows visitors to see the Capitol’s landscape develop over time, pre-dating public spaces like that of Central Park.